Clark and Cardoso haven't entered the WNBA draft yet. They have 48 hours after their final game

 The Indiana Fever have the No. 1 pick and are expected to take Clark.
 The Los Angeles Sparks have the Nos.
 2 and 4 selections, with the Chicago Sky going third.

-The WNBA has specific rules about who is eligible to be drafted.
-A player must either turn 22 during the year of the draft or graduate within three months after the draft, or the class they entered school with has graduated or be set to graduate within three months of the draft.
-International players who don't play college basketball in the U.S. are eligible to be drafted if they turn at least 20 during the calendar year of the draft.
+The WNBA has rules about who is eligible to be drafted.
+A player must either turn 22 during the year of the draft or graduate within three months after the draft, or the class they entered school with has to have graduated or be set to graduate within three months of the draft.
+International players who don't play at a U.S. college are eligible to be drafted if they turn at least 20 during the calendar year of the draft.

 AP WNBA: https://apnews.com/hub/wnba-basketball